Dexter Avenue Baptist Church: History

 The Dexter Avenue Baptist Church congregation was organized in 1877 by freedmen and free people of color.
 It was first known as the Second Colored Baptist Church.
+The founding pastor was Charles Octavius Boothe.
 The church trustees paid $270 on January 30, 1879, for a lot at the corner of what is now Dexter Avenue and Decatur Street.
 The first church building was a small wood-frame building.
 The congregation began construction of a new building in 1883; the brick building was not completed until 1889.
 The church began serving the broader African American community on October 3, 1887, when it hosted the first registration of students for Alabama State University, a historically black college.

 In 1899, William H. McAlpine became pastor; he was a cofounder of Selma University.
 Vernon Johns, an early leader of the Civil Rights Movement, served as pastor from 1947 to 1952.
 He was succeeded by Dr. Martin Luther King Jr., who was pastor of the church from 1954 to 1960.
 He organized the 1955 Montgomery bus boycott from his basement office.

 Near the church is the former Dexter Parsonage, which served as home to twelve pastors of the church between 1920 and 1992.
 It is now operated as the Dexter Parsonage Museum, interpreting church history.
 The church was added, on its own merits, to the National Register of Historic Places in 1982.

+Behind the church is the Dexter Avenue King Memorial Legacy Center, on 455 Washington Avenue.
+The courtyard has a statue of Dr. King.